-Packing list for the Chilkoot Trail
+Packing list for the Chilkoot Trail hike

-The weight of your pack will directly influence your enjoyment of the trail.
+The weight of your pack will directly influence your enjoyment of the Chilkoot Trail hike.
 Keep everything to a minimum but also be sure to include everything that is on the ‘DO NOT LEAVE HOME’ without list.
 I highly recommend trying all your equipment beforehand.
 In fact, don’t even think of starting out if you don’t know how to put up your tent or use your stove… There should be no surprises on your first night out.

 Note that your pack should weigh no more than 30-35% of your body weight.

 Some hikers eat only to replenish energy reserves while others look forward to a well planned meal that can give you a real mental boost after a tough day.
 If you are with a group it would be helpful if you were all thinking along the same lines so discuss food issues and meal preparation before you go.